 Extruding Bio PE + TMP + MAPE

 Here at 3devo we were able to acquire some Bio Polyethylene (PE) SHD 7255 LSL, including 20% thermomechanical pulp (TMP) and 6% maleated polyethylene (MAPE).
 Take note this is just a short summary of our testing.
-More information can be found here.
+Please visit our contact page for more information.

 Preparation and Extrusion